mdfnam/QnA/Kinds of Arabic.md

 > ### رَبِّی یَسِّرْ وَلَا تُعَسِّرْ وَ تَمِّمْ بِالْخَیْر
     My Lord, make it easy and do not make it difficult, and complete it with goodness

+### What we will Study?
+- In this course, our primary goal is to comprehend the Quran, making Classical Arabic our main subject of study.
+By focusing on Classical Arabic, we aim to enhance our ability to understand the Arabic text.
+Through this journey, we'll delve into the details of the Arabic language, paving the way for a deeper connection with the Quran.
+Emphasizing a comprehensive understanding, our course seeks to equip learners with the linguistic tools needed to unlock the profound wisdom embedded in the Quran.

+### Why avoid learning MSA for Quran comprehension?
+- Avoiding learning Modern Standard Arabic (MSA) for Quranic comprehension is discouraged, as the Quran is primarily written in Classical Arabic.
+While MSA shares similarities with Classical Arabic, there are significant linguistic differences that arise as a result of the evolution of language, which can hinder a deep understanding of the Quranic text.
+Hence, solely relying on MSA may not ensure an accurate understanding of the Quranic language, emphasizing the importance of learning Classical Arabic for the accurate interpretation of it.

 ## Evolution of Language
 Over the course of time, languages undergo an evolutionary process, resulting in their classification into two distinct forms: Ancient and Modern variations; these two forms differ in several aspects.
 Below, we will explore three points related to the evolution of any language.
 - Simplification of Words